niklaushirt/ibm-aiops-deployer/README.md

 1. In the the OCP Web UI click on the `+` sign in the right upper corner
 1. Copy and paste the content from [this file](./Quick_Install/00_INSTALL_IBM_AIOPS.yaml)
-3. Replace `<REGISTRY_TOKEN>` at the top of the file with your pull token from step 1.1.3 (the Entitlement key from https://myibm.ibm.com)
+3. Replace `<REGISTRY_TOKEN>` at the top of the file with your entitlement key from step 1.1.3 (the Entitlement key from https://myibm.ibm.com)
 3. Replace the default Password `global_password: CHANGEME` with a Password of your choice (line 82)
 3. Click `Save`